greggman/webgl-capture/README.md

     The problem right now is the files are often so big that even copying and pasting them off the page is tedious.
 I'm not a net guru but I suspect WebSockets will be needed because generating a single string to pass to XMLHttpRequest.send will probably kill the browser.
+I could do something crazy like uuencode the data but it's still huge amounts of data so it's probably best to just use a server.

 *   Right now it just captures commands, not state.
-That means in order to generate a runnable capture you need to capture all initialization commands, then ideally generate no commands until all your data is loaded, then finally render 1 frame, end the capture.
+That means in order to generate a runnable capture you need to capture all initialization commands, then ideally generate no commands until all your data is loaded, then finally render 1 frame and end the capture.

-    For a three.js program that usually means doing something like
+    For a three.js program that usually means doing something like this.

         var loadCount = 0;
         var loadNeeded = 3;  // number of things to load before rendering